AlexisMolinaMR/MedImageGAN/README.md

 ### DCGAN

 A DCGAN is a specific flavor of GAN dedicated to image generation.
-The architecture consists on a _Generator_ and a _Discrimination_ built upon 5 2d convolutional layers.
+The architecture consists on a _Generator_ and a _Discriminator_ built upon 5 2d convolutional layers.

 ![alt text](https://www.researchgate.net/publication/331282441/figure/download/fig3/AS:729118295478273@1550846756282/Deep-convolutional-generative-adversarial-networks-DCGAN-for-generative-model-of-BF-NSP.png)